adipirro/artillery-docs/source/gettingstarted.rst

 Installing Artillery
 ####################

 Artillery is written in `Node.js <http://nodejs.org/>`_ (but you don't need to know Node or JS to use it).
 Grab the appropriate package from `nodejs.org <https://nodejs.org/en/download/>`_ or install Node.js with your favorite package manager first.

-Note: Artillery requires Node.js 4 or higher (Node.js 6+ is recommended).
+.. note:: Artillery requires Node.js 4 or higher (Node.js 6+ is recommended).

 Once Node.js is installed, install Artillery with:
 ::